Runtime Execution Modes

 Mixed Interpreter and AOT Mode

-This mode enable AOT compilation for most of the assemblies, with some specific exceptions.
+This mode enables AOT compilation for most of the assemblies, with some specific exceptions.

 Important

-These modes are not supported on macOS as of .NET 6 (Bootstrapper 3.x), and .NET 7 (Bootstrapper 4.x).
+This mode is not supported on macOS.
 You'll need to use a Linux container to build with AOT, see below for more details.

 The easiest is to build using the environment provided by the unoplatform/wasm-build docker image.